IsaacScript/isaacscript/docs/javascript-tutorial.md

 // which we will immediately define below declare const InfinityTrueCoopInterface: TrueCoop | undefined;

-// We declare a TrueCoop class that has as many methods as we need
+// We declare a TrueCoop class that has as many methods or members as we need
 // (but for now we will only add one) declare class TrueCoop() {
   AddCharacter(playerData: TrueCoopPlayerData)
 }

 // We also have to specify what the True Co-op mod expects to be passed for the
-// first argument of the "AddCharacter" method
+// first argument of the "AddCharacter" method (which is a table with a bunch of
+// things in it
 // This (partially) matches the documentation near the top of the "main.lua"
 // file for the True Co-op Mod interface TrueCoopPlayerData {